On the way to New Zealand in the spring of 2016, I started reading Amanda Palmer’s The Art of Asking.

-When I finished the book last weekend, though, I realized that it was work-reading after all.
+When I finished the book, though, I realized that it was work-reading after all.
 Amanda Palmer has a lot to teach museums about the art of the ask.

 For those of you who don’t know Amanda, she’s the artist/musician who famously broke the million dollar mark with her 2011 Kickstarter campaign to fund production of her next album.
 Having split with her record label over irreconcilable differences regarding cultivating her audience, she turned to crowdfunding as an alternative method of producing & distributing her work.
 While the book isn’t written as a “how to” manual for Kickstarter (leaning more towards angst-ridden personal memoir), it’s the best guide I’ve found to understanding the dynamics of using social media to ask a bunch of people to support your work.